Best Of15 min read

 7. Windscribe — Best for Freelancers Watching Every Dollar

-Windscribe's free plan gives you 10GB per month — which is genuinely more useful than most "free" VPNs that hand you 500MB and act like they're doing you a favor.
+Windscribe's free plan gives you 10GB per month — which is genuinely more useful than most "free" VPNs that hand you 500MB like they're doing charity work.
 For a freelancer who just needs occasional protection at a coffee shop or airport lounge, it might be plenty.
-The paid plan is also unusually flexible: you can build your own plan and pay per location, which is smart for occasional users who don't need the full package.
+The paid plan is also unusually flexible: you can build your own plan and pay per location, which works great for occasional users who don't need the full package.

 The company is Canadian, which puts it in Five Eyes territory, though Canada doesn't have mandatory data retention laws for VPNs.
-And here's a point in Windscribe's favor — in 2021, one of their servers was seized by authorities, and nothing useful was on it.
-That's their no-logs policy proving itself in the real world, not just in a press release.
+Here's a point in their favor — in 2021, one of their servers was seized by authorities, and there was nothing useful on it.
+That's their no-logs policy proving itself in the real world, not just in press releases.

 Key Features: